 Along with two friends, a civil and aerospace engineer, Daniel started seeking out and contacting some of the same manufactures that make the gear they were using in their summer adventures in Colorado.
 Many of our sleeping bags are actually named for the 14-ers they summited in those years.
 They soon discovered that the cost of those $500 down sleeping bags was way less than what you’d pay for one at retail.

-That led us to wonder if we could start a company selling high quality outdoor gear for a better price than the big brands.
-Our next question was: Why do the big brands charge so much?
-The answer to this question is what led us to believe it was truly possible for a small group of engineers to start an outdoor gear company.
-Basically, there are many non-product related costs as well as profit margin that have to be accounted for in the cost of the product.
-Some of these costs include marketing and advertising, shipping, warehousing, commercial and product liability insurance, professional and legal fees, rent, utilities, payroll, accounting, tax filing, product design, retail markup, distributor commission, media design, building maintenance, computer equipment, servers, IT, etc. (the list goes on ... plus, you have to make a profit).
+The founders started to wonder, “why do the big brands charge so much?”
+The answer to this question is what led them to believe it was truly possible for a small group of engineers to start an outdoor gear company.
+Basically, there are many non-product related costs that have to be accounted for in the price of a product.
+Some of these costs include marketing and advertising, shipping, warehousing, insurance, professional and legal fees, rent, utilities, payroll, accounting, tax filing, product design, distributor commissions, building maintenance, computer equipment, servers, IT, etc. (the list goes on ... plus, you need room for profit).

-So, for us, the question became: Can we cut down on these costs so that we can sell gear at a price closer to the actual cost of the raw materials and manufacturing for the product and still make enough profit to live off of and to allow the company to grow?
-And the answer is ...
-YES!
+So the challenge was: Can we cut down on these costs so that we can sell gear at a price closer to the actual cost of the raw materials and manufacturing for the product and still make enough profit to live off of and to allow the company to grow?

 4) We design our own gear